Amazon Inventory Management in 4 Easy Steps

 According to forecast sales numbers and your current inventory, Amazon expects you to run out in mid-August.
 It tells you to buy 30 more suits to cover two more months of orders after you run out.

 But you know your reorder lead time on this swimsuit is three weeks, so your inventory order won’t arrive until mid-August.
 You also know from past experience that your fashion swimsuit sales drop in August and don’t pick up again until early March.
-In this case, you probably shouldn’t reorder a seasonal item in late-season, despite what Amazon says.
+In this case, you probably shouldn’t reorder a seasonal item so late in the season, despite what Amazon says.

 When it comes to stock orders, data matters—but so does your experience.